Distinguished Speakers

 Technology Innovation Institute, Abu Dhabi, UAE

-Keynote Title: AI Agents and Formal Verification for Software Vulnerability Discovery
+Invited Talk Title: AI Agents and Formal Verification for Software Vulnerability Discovery